 The Date parameter is entered in MM-DD-YY format.
 All six numeric digits must be entered, including leading zeroes.
-Setting the date automatically updates the Day field.
+Setting the date automatically updates the Day field in ver.
+60 & 61.

 Day

 The Day parameter specifies the day of week (SUN-SAT).
 Setting the date automatically updates the Day field.
 Therefore, it is not necessary to update this field after the date has been set.